 You spend $4,000 booking your flights, hotel, rental car and, of course, the Disney tickets.
 But a few days later, you’re called in for jury duty and are forced to cancel the trip — despite the nonrefundable reservations you made.

 That’s where trip cancellation insurance comes in handy.
-Chase Sapphire Reserve® covers up to $10,000 in qualified nonrefundable travel arrangements you made before your covered trip was canceled.
+Chase Sapphire Reserve® covers up to $10,000 in qualified nonrefundable travel arrangements per person that you made before your covered trip was canceled.

 Here’s another scenario: You’re in the middle of your Walt Disney World adventure when you find out a relative back home has passed away.
 You know you’ll need to return home early to attend the funeral, but you’re not sure how to do it.